fiunchinho/Plumber/README.md

     // Options.
 Here you can define which unix commands you want to execute in the server
     $options = array(
-        'dry_run' => true, // Rsync will run as dry run mode, which only shows the output but does not deploy anything 'rsync_exclude' => 'excludes.txt', // File used by rsync to exclude files.
+        'dry_run' => true, // Optional: Default to false.
+If set to true, Rsync will run as dry-run mode, which only shows the output but doesn't deploy anything
+        'rsync_exclude' => 'excludes.txt', // Optional.
+File used by rsync to exclude files.
-        'rsync_options' => '-az', // You can even overwrite the default rsync parameters and use your own arguments 'commands' => array( // Commands to execute in the server being deployed 'php app/console doctrine:schema:create',
+        'rsync_options' => '-az', // Optional: Default to "-azC --force --delete --progress".
+You can overwrite the default rsync parameters and use your own arguments
+        'commands' => array( // Optional.
+Commands to execute in the server being deployed.
+The commands'll be executed in the path defined by the server
+            'php app/console doctrine:schema:create',
             'php app/console cache:warmup'
         )